kadamwhite/talks/2015/sideprojects-empirejs/sideprojects-empirejs.md

 ---

-# Bring Your Project to Work Day
+# Bring Your Projects to Work Day

 ???
 For reasons we'll get to later, I think making time for side projects is a critical part of our professional growth&mdash;and part of that growth can happen *within* our jobs, not alongside it